matrix-org/matrix-spec-proposals/proposals/4075-call-notify-event.md

 - If the user has not yet received a `m.call.notify` for the **call** they want to participate but the other condition applies.
 (So the obvious case is, that this is the first user in a new call session).

+### Fallback with extensible events

+If clients do not support `m.call.notify` events, they will however draw the extensible event fallback.
+The exact content is up the the sending client and can contain more detailed instructions on how to get access to a supporting client.
+It has to include the `@room` or the mentioned user list and has to communicate the message that those users are invited to participate in a call.

 ### Limitations and recommendations